opraveen/machine-learning/projects/capstone/capstone_proposal.md

 ### Benchmark Model

 The benchmark model for this project is a simple model relying ony on last day's price available.
-The predicted price is going to be the last available price point.
+The predicted price is going to be the last available price point (persistence model)

 ### Evaluation Metrics